 - 2.1 The Trustee has appointed a professional consultant (the "Investment Consultant") to provide relevant investment advice to the Trustee.
 The Investment Consultant has confirmed in writing to the Trustee that it has the appropriate knowledge and experience to give the advice required by the Pensions Act 1995 and the Occupational Pension Scheme (Investment) Regulations 2005.
 The advice received and arrangements implemented are, in the Trustee's opinion, consistent with the requirements of Section 36 of the Pensions Act 1995 (as amended). - 2.2 The Trustee also takes advice as appropriate from the Scheme Actuary and other professional advisers. - 2.3 The Trustee is responsible for the investment of the Scheme's assets and retains control over the decisions on investment strategy.
-However, in order to ensure that investment decisions are taken by persons or organisations with the skills, information and resources necessary to take them effectively, the Trustee delegates some of these responsibilities. - The Trustee has appointed a DB Investment Committee, a Defined Contribution ("DC") Investment Committee (which considers AVCs and ASCs as part of its remit), and a separate Governance Committee. - 2.5 The DB and DC Investment Committees are responsible for determining and implementing investment policy. - 2.6 Sub-committees may be appointed to deal with specialist issues where required, one of which being the Environmental Social and Governance ("ESG") Sub-committee who make recommendations to the Investment Committee on ESG related policies, processes and actions as outlined in sections 3 and 4. - 2.7 The full responsibilities of the Investment Committees, Governance Committee and ESG Subcommittee are outlined in the Constitution and Powers document and Terms of Reference. - 2.8 The Pensions Trust organisation undertakes a staff role in support of the Trustee and all committees. - 2.9 The Trustee has delegated day-to-day management of the Scheme's investments to a number of investment managers.
-In some cases, this is via Trustee directed investments in pooled investment vehicles and insurance policies and in other cases via separate accounts in which the investment manager invests directly on behalf of the Scheme. - 2.10 The AVC and ASC assets are invested in a range of funds managed by Legal & General Investment Management Limited ("Legal & General") and HSBC Global Asset Management ("HSBC") which are made available on the Legal & General Assurance Society Limited ("LGAS") investment platform.
+However, in order to ensure that investment decisions are taken by persons or organisations with the skills, information and resources necessary to take them effectively, the Trustee delegates some of these responsibilities. - 2.4 The Trustee has appointed a DB Investment Committee, a Defined Contribution ("DC") Investment Committee (which considers AVCs and ASCs as part of its remit), and a separate Governance Committee. - 2.5 The DB and DC Investment Committees are responsible for determining and implementing investment policy. - 2.6 The full responsibilities of the Investment Committees and Governance Committee are outlined in the Constitution and Powers document and Terms of Reference. - 2.7 The Pensions Trust organisation undertakes a staff role in support of the Trustee and all committees. - 2.8 The Trustee has delegated day-to-day management of the Scheme's investments to a number of investment managers.
+In some cases, this is via Trustee directed investments in pooled investment vehicles and insurance policies and in other cases via separate accounts in which the investment manager invests directly on behalf of the Scheme. - 2.9 The AVC and ASC assets are invested in a range of funds managed by Legal & General Investment Management Limited ("Legal & General") and HSBC Global Asset Management ("HSBC") which are made available on the Legal & General Assurance Society Limited ("LGAS") investment platform.

-- 2.11 Details of the appointments are contained in the Investment Management Agreements between the investment managers and the Trustee, or within the governing documentation of the pooled vehicles. - 2.12 A custodian is appointed by the Trustee to provide safekeeping of the Scheme's assets not invested in pooled funds or insurance policies, and performs the associated administrative duties.
+- 2.10 Details of the appointments are contained in the investment management agreements between the investment managers and the Trustee, or within the governing documentation of the pooled vehicles. - 2.11 A custodian is appointed by the Trustee to provide safekeeping of the Scheme's assets not invested in pooled funds or insurance policies, and performs the associated administrative duties.
 The details of this appointment are contained in the contract between the Trustee and the custodian.